The 20 Best Primary Localized Cutaneous Amyloidosis Doctors Near Me in Maryland, US

 Johns Hopkins Outpatient Center

 Joban Vaishnav is a cardiologist specializing in heart failure in Baltimore, Maryland.
 Additionally, she is an assistant professor at the Baltimore-based Johns Hopkins University School of Medicine.
 She has special interest in amyloidosis.
 Dr. Vaishnav earned her medical degree from St. Louis University School of Medicine.
 She completed a residency in internal medicine at The Johns Hopkins Hospital, where she also completed fellowships in cardiology and advanced heart failure and transplant cardiology.
 Dr. Vaishnav is rated as a Distinguished provider by MediFind in the treatment of Primary Localized Cutaneous Amyloidosis.
-Her top areas of expertise are Cardiac Amyloidosis, Heart Failure, Primary Localized Cutaneous Amyloidosis, Heart Transplant, and Tissue Biopsy.
+She is also highly rated in 10 other conditions, according to our data.
+Her clinical expertise encompasses Cardiac Amyloidosis, Heart Failure, Primary Localized Cutaneous Amyloidosis, Heart Transplant, and Tissue Biopsy.
+Dr. Vaishnav is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Kavita Sharma MD, is an Associate Professor of Medicine in Advanced Heart Failure/Transplant Cardiology in the Division of Cardiology at the Johns Hopkins University School of Medicine.
 She is the Director of the Johns Hopkins Heart Failure with Preserved Ejection Fraction Program.
 She sees patients at The Johns Hopkins Hospital, downtown campus.
 A cardiologist specializing in advanced heart failure, her clinical interests include advanced heart failure diagnosis and management, heart transplantation, and mechanical circulatory support including left ventricular assist devices.
 She has a specialized interest in heart failure with preserved ejection fraction (HFpEF), and directs one of the largest programs in the country dedicated to caring for patients with this condition.
 She is the principal investigator of numerous clinical and translational trials in HFpEF and leads a team of nurses, research coordinators, and fellows-in-training in this multi-faceted program.
 She is an invited speaker at national meetings in topic areas covering advanced heart failure and HFpEF.
 Dr. Sharma is a member of the American Heart Association, the American College of Cardiology, the Heart Failure Society of America, and the International Society of Heart and Lung Transplantation.
 Dr. Sharma is rated as a Distinguished provider by MediFind in the treatment of Primary Localized Cutaneous Amyloidosis.
-Her top areas of expertise are Primary Localized Cutaneous Amyloidosis, Cardiac Amyloidosis, Heart Failure with Preserved Ejection Fraction (HFpEF), Heart Failure, and Cardiac Ablation.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Heart Failure with Preserved Ejection Fraction (HFpEF), Heart Failure, Cardiac Amyloidosis, Heart Transplant, and Tissue Biopsy.
+Dr. Sharma is board certified in American Board Of Internal Medicine.

 Johns Hopkins Outpatient Center

 Dr. Nisha A. Gilotra is a cardiologist in the Johns Hopkins Medicine Division of Cardiology with expertise in advanced heart failure, including the care of heart transplant and ventricular assist device patients.
 Dr. Gilotra specializes in inflammatory cardiomyopathies, including sarcoidosis, myocarditis and inherited causes of cardiomyopathy.
 Dr. Gilotra received her medical degree from Jefferson Medical College in Philadelphia, PA.
 She completed her medical residency, general cardiology fellowship and advanced heart failure fellowship at Johns Hopkins University School of Medicine.
 Between fellowships, she served as an Assistant Chief of Service for the Department of Medicine.
 Dr. Gilotra is rated as an Advanced provider by MediFind in the treatment of Primary Localized Cutaneous Amyloidosis.
-Her top areas of expertise are Sarcoidosis, Myocarditis, Cardiomyopathy, Heart Transplant, and Endoscopy.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Sarcoidosis, Myocarditis, Cardiomyopathy, Heart Transplant, and Endoscopy.

 Johns Hopkins Outpatient Center